Privatized Banking – Life Insurance Loans and Why We Use Them

 When you repay the loan, whether incrementally or all at once, you release the cash value to be used again.

 This capital access is similar to a HELOC.
-With a HELOC, current balances are secured against the equity of the property and repaid balances free up the equity to collateralize another transaction.
+With a HELOC, current balances are secured against the property’s equity, and repaid balances free up the equity to collateralize another transaction.
 The difference is that, with a HELOC, the underlying value of the property has the potential to fluctuate and even drop in value, while the underlying cash value in your policy will never go down in value.

 Putting the same money to work over and over again is only possible if you maintain control of your capital.
 You never give up your cash and put it into someone else’s hands.
 Instead, it remains at your service, able to be collateralized over and over again.

-This recycling provides for your money to multitask and increase its velocity.
+This recycling provides your money with multitasking capabilities and increases its velocity.

 Think of it this way.
 Within equal timeframes, if you could only use your money once, you’d need to get the highest return possible, say 20%.
 What if instead, you used the same dollars over and over 20 times, earning 10% each time.
 If every time you sent out the capital to work for you, it brought back a harvest, you would have created a 200% return.
 This is the power of velocity.